IAmTomahawkx/bob/docs/builtins.rst

 $mute
 ------
-Applies the configured mute role to the target, creates a case, and dispatches the appropriate events and automod actions
+Applies the configured mute role to the target, creates a case, and dispatches the appropriate events and automod actions.
+If you are looking to take advantage of discord's built-in timeout system, see ``$timeout``.

 Arguments
 ++++++++++